duyluonglc/lucid-mongo/README.md

   |--------------------------------------------------------------------------
   |
   | Connection defines the default connection settings to be used while
-  | interacting with SQL databases.
+  | interacting with Mongodb databases.
   |
   */
   connection: Env.get('DB_CONNECTION', 'mongodb'),